-BREATHE: It may feel like the end of the world, but for most it is not.
-As an adult you structure your life around your work schedule.
+It may feel like the end of the world, but for most, it is not.
+As an adult, you structure your life around your work schedule.
 You are your job.
 When you unexpectedly lose your job it wreaks havoc with your emotions.
-Your self esteem suffers.
+Your self-esteem suffers.
 Your relationships suffer.
 You feel miserable.
 Don’t do anything.
 Now is not the time for action.

-GRIEVE: Yes, grieve – the death of your job.
-Allow yourself to mourn similar to how you would for that of a loved one.
+Yes, grieve – the death of your job.
+Allow yourself to mourn similarly to how you would for that of a loved one.
 Crying is normal.
 Anger is common.
 Blame, very common.
 Any feeling you experience is normal – remember this if nothing else.

-IDENTIFY NEEDS: Once you have the beginnings of a plan you will find that you need to do or get things.
+Once you have the beginnings of a plan you will find that you need to do or get things.
 What don’t you have that you need to get yourself back on your feet?
-Hopefully your résumé is up to date, at least!
-Otherwise you may need to update that, certainly.
+Hopefully, your résumé is up to date, at least!
+Otherwise, you may need to update that, certainly.
 You may need names and contact information for people that can help you.

-ENLIST HELP: Who can you tap into to network yourself to a new position?
+Who can you tap into to network yourself to a new position?
 Help can come from friends and family or from a professional.
 Now might not be the time to rely on an aunt who serves as the family’s “guru.”
-If you lost your job due to being fired or injured at work you may need to consider whether or not you need to consult an attorney, for example.
+If you lost your job due to being an example.
 Also read: Fighting FIRED with FIre

 Suggested Reading: I Lost my job, now what?

 Full of practical, time-tested counsel, this handbook offers simple, useful tips and activities to counter the typically negative reactions to job loss, such as loss of self esteem, and explores thoughts and feelings with the goal of healin